-Sara Pandolfi leads her own consulting firm, Sara Pandolfi & Co, which provides fundraising, marketing and human capital solutions, and event management to corporations and nonprofits, bringing their unique goals to life.
+Sara Pandolfi leads her own consulting firm, Sara Pandolfi & Company, which provides fundraising, marketing and human capital solutions, and event management to corporations and nonprofits.

 Sara combines skills and expertise in the nonprofit sector with a successful track record of building corporate and community partnerships.
-She leads fundraising, marketing and social media campaigns, special events and human capital initiatives that increase impact and revenue for numerous organizations.
+She leads fundraising and marketing campaigns, special events and human capital initiatives that increase impact and revenue for numerous organizations.
 As a registered fundraising counsel with a flair for event management, Sara leverages her relationships in the corporate world and her extensive network in the arts, education, and hospitality industries to positively impact populations in need and improve bottom-line business results.

-Sara’s most recent fundraising success is the production of From Farm to Tray, a sustainable food benefit that brings together New York City’s premier culinary figures and corporate partners to support Holy Apostles Soup Kitchen, New York’s largest emergency food program.
-Since the inception of the benefit in 2013, Sara has attracted over 400 guests to a sold out event and secured over 60 new partnerships for the soup kitchen, including Google, Deutsch and Whole Foods.
-Through strategic marketing, sponsorship development, donor cultivation and stewardship, and community outreach, Sara spearheaded the most successful and visible fundraiser in the organization’s 30-year history and achieved over 120% of the 2015 event’s fundraising goal.
-Other clients include Tanenbaum, Hunter College Foundation, New York University, dcc, OTTO NY, PENCIL, Animal Haven, St. Joseph’s Soup Kitchen, Federici Films, and award-winning pastry chef Emily Luchetti.
+Sara’s most notable fundraising success is Farm to Tray, a year-round sustainable food campaign that brings together New York City’s premier culinary figures and socially responsible corporations to support Holy Apostles Soup Kitchen, New York’s largest emergency food program.
+Since she launched the grassroots campaign in 2013, Sara has raised nearly $2M in cash and in-kind support, attracted over 400 guests to a sold out event and secured 100 new partnerships for the soup kitchen, including Google, International Paper and Whole Foods Market.
+Through strategic marketing, sponsorship development, donor cultivation and stewardship, and community outreach, Sara spearheaded the most successful and visible fundraiser in the organization’s 35-year history.
+Other clients include Tanenbaum, NYU Langone Health, Grace Institute, Shalom Center for Conflict Resolution and Reconciliation, Hunter College Foundation, New York University, dcc, OTTO, PENCIL, Animal Haven, St. Joseph’s Soup Kitchen, CauseWired, Federici Films, Communication Energy New York Inc., and award-winning Executive Pastry Chef Emily Luchetti.

 Sara holds degrees from New York University’s Heyman Center for Philanthropy and Fundraising (M.S.), Columbia University School of Social Work (M.S.W.) and California State University, Northridge Department of Journalism (B.A).